nhhca/git-command-line/README.md

 16. git remote add origin https://github.com/xxx/xxx.git  ==> connect local  repository to remote
 17. git push -u origin master  ==> push local master branch to remote first time
-18. git push origin master  ==>push local master branch to remote after first time, need to connect local branch to remote ,see 32
+18. git push origin master  ==>push local master branch to remote after first time, need to connect local branch to remote

 ## the branch is only to check your daily work

-19. git checkout -b dev   ==> create and switch to dev branch
+1. git checkout -b dev   ==> create and switch to dev branch
 20. git branch ==> check all the branch
 20. git brach -a ==>branch local and remote